January 2, 2019

 “That decision is based on the style of the data stream that you would like to be presented,” Steve Wise, vice president of Statistical Methods for InfinityQS, says.
 “Trained statisticians will know when they walk up to a data stream what core control chart they should start with, but the first step is to ask yourself what decisions you want to make from this chart.
 That will help you dictate the chart type and sampling strategies.”

 Control charts typically fall under three types.
-Let’s take a look at each here.
+Let’s take a quick look at each here.
 For a deeper dive, visit our Definitive Guide to SPC Charts.

 Xbar and Range Chart